SaiTejaNalamati/SaiTejaNalamati/README.md

 ---

 ### 🧠 About Me
-Hi, I’m **Sai Teja**, a **Software Engineer with 4+ years of experience** in building and testing scalable, cloud-native applications across **finance, healthcare, and travel domains**.
+Hi there!
+I’m **Sai Teja**, a Software Engineer with 4+ years of experience building and testing scalable, cloud-native applications across finance, healthcare, and travel domains.
+I specialize in Java, Spring Boot, RESTful APIs, microservices architecture, and have strong expertise in automation frameworks, CI/CD, and cloud deployment using AWS, Docker, and Kubernetes.

-I specialize in **Java, Spring Boot, RESTful APIs, microservices architecture**, and have strong expertise in **test automation, CI/CD, and cloud deployment using AWS, Docker, and Kubernetes**.
+I’m passionate about delivering reliable, high-performance software and improving efficiency through automation, testing, and optimized pipelines.
+I’ve successfully built real-time healthcare platforms, end-to-end automation frameworks, and optimized CI/CD workflows, helping teams release faster and more reliably.

-I’m passionate about **delivering reliable, high-performance software**, improving efficiency through automation, and optimizing pipelines for faster, safer releases.
+I love solving complex problems, collaborating with cross-functional teams, and continuously learning new technologies to make software smarter and more scalable.

-Currently, I’m **open to full-time roles in SDE and SDET**.
+Currently open to full-time roles in SDE and SDET.
 Feel free to reach out!

 ---